All Episodes

 This is politics.

-By God, go for it, give the guy a raise and mention his name.
+Give the guy a raise and mention his name.

 Well, it's too late for Cruz to do that because he's apologized.

-Cruz tried to move this thing along by apologizing, because that's what Dr. Carson said he wanted.
+Cruz tried to move this thing along by apologizing because that's what Dr. Carson said he wanted.

 And furthermore, Senator Cruz did not blame it on the staffer.